openvinotoolkit/training_extensions/models/object_detection/model_templates/custom-object-detection/readme.md

 Please, note that NNCF framework requires a dataset for compression, since it makes several steps of fine-tuning after compression to restore the quality of the model, so the command line parameters of the script `compress.py` are closer to the command line parameter of the training script (see the section "7.
-Training" stated above), but the number of epochs required for NNCF compression should not be set by command line parameter, since it is calculated by the script `compress.py` itself:
+Training" stated above):
 ```
       python compress.py \
          --load-weights ${SNAPSHOT} \